 When you're seen as an expert in your organization, you'll develop a reputation as someone who others can come to for help.
-This can lead to interesting work projects, as well as speaking and training opportunities, all of which increase your visibility.
+This type of expert power can lead to interesting work projects and opportunities coming your way, which can increase your visibility.

-First, choose an area to build your expertise in.
+First, choose an area in which to build your expertise.
 For instance, you may have a talent for dealing with unhappy customers.
 Or, perhaps you're great at managing your priorities.
 Choose an area that excites you and that you already have some knowledge of.

 You can raise your profile further by sharing what you know.
-For example, you could write a regular blog for your company's intranet or produce articles that you distribute throughout your organization.
+For example, you could write a regular blog for your organization or contribute to a newsletter.
 You could also offer to train people or speak about your area of expertise at company events.
-Just be sure to provide plenty of value for your audience!

 Form a Mastermind Group